RulesThe rules are quite simple

 - Any number of players can play the game in any order, in any language.

-- The next player must then play a word which begins with the last letter of the previous player's word, e.g. 'apple'.
+- The next player must then say a word which begins with the letter 'd' in Akan.
+Then they will say a different letter of the Akan alphabet

 - The game goes on until a player is stumped, and cannot think of a word to play when their turn arrives.
-When that happens, the next player says "wo aka!" after the stuck player has been timed out, and then makes a play.
-The player who cannot play is eliminated from the game.
-The last player standing is the winner.
+When that happens, the next player says "woaka!"

-- A word cannot be repeated by any player in the game.
+- A word, once used, cannot be repeated in the game.

 - Agree on a common dictionary for resolving word challenges before starting the game.

 - Agree on the timeout period.
 It can be as short as you want, or as long as you want.
-For face to face games, 10 seconds is recommended.
+For face to face games, a maximum of 5 seconds is recommended to keep the game flowing.

 Common winning strategies